 This place is full of magic, trust me, it has one huge mosque called as Powa-Mecca, it has a church, a Gurudwara Sri Guru Tegh Bahadur Sahib and Hindu temples or Lord Shiva and Ganesh in the area surrounding.
 This place is like an Enshrined religious harmony with the amalgamation of Hindu, Muslims and Buddhists worshipping places.
 It is a small town on the banks of Brahmaputra river, just 24 km from Guwahati.
 The Hayagriva Madhava Mandir, Powa-Mecca, Ganesh temple, Kedar temple.
 All these sites are under the Archeological survey of India and fall under world heritage sites.

 There are many other historic and heritage pilgrim temples in Assam like few in Tezpur, Shivsagar, Majuli island and others.
 But these are the most prominent ones.
 If you need more details about these temples and their history contact me will try to share some more info.
 Also, if you wish to read more about travel blogs click here.
-For now, if you are planning to visit Assam, then put these in your itinerary.
+For now, if you are planning to visit Assam, then put these in your north east India itinerary.
 You will be awe-struck with the beauty and peace for self-exploration.

 There is a piece in me that like to tenderly imagine my maverick and seditious soul.
 But, precisely, I love to have a picky and cosy relationship with my soul that can rub up against a little bit, putting me alive.